 We arrived together at the first life base exactly 12 hours in, and I was pretty excited about this.
 This was the first glimpse that, yet again, my stomach was not super thrilled with me.
 I watched Dana eat an entire plate of pasta as I attempted some potatoes and chicken unsuccessfully, but managed to keep some Minestrone soup and crackers.
 I took some potatoes for the road, in hopes my stomach would turn around.

 Valgrisenche to Cogne (58 kilometres, 5,802 metres/19,146 feet elevation)

 I told Dana about how steep Col Fenetre was, but it’s one of those sections you need to experience to understand.
 We started downhill together, with plans to sleep at Rhemy de Notre Dame.
 I arrived before Dana and tried to get us both a bed, but was only able to get one for myself – she’d have to get one when she arrived.
 I asked to sleep for 45 minutes, but after 30 minutes, my growling stomach kept me awake.
 In the hurry to get my bed, I didn’t eat, which was not a good move.

 When I got up to see Dana was sleeping, a woman wanted my bed.
 I tried to eat a few potatoes as I was getting dressed, but I had to run outside so I could vomit – awesome!
-I ended up hanging out here for another 30 to 45 minutes, trying to eat, and left with some saltine crackers.
+While trying to eat, I ended up hanging out here for another 30 to 45 minutes and left with some saltine crackers.
 I hoped they’d get me to the summit of Col Entrelor.